hoy214/comp0034_week9/exercises/3_front_end_tests_selenium_IDE.md

+# Testing using Selenium IDE

+Check the slides as the IDE version has changed.

 Install the Chrome or Firefox extension using the instructions on the Selenium site Open the comp0034_testing.side file (included in the repository) from Chrome Run the Flask app (e.g. in PyCharm)